axelvaldez/radical-companies/_posts/Posts/2022-09-14-disentangling-ownership.markdown

 ---

 <div style="display:none;">
-  <p>Business ownership is really simple: owners keep all the surplus value.</p>
+  <p>Business ownership is really simple: owners keep the profits.
+And since ownerships is good, everbody should be a co-owner and equitablly, not equally, share the profits.</p>
 </div>

 <h1>Businesses & Companies</h1>